-The Bachelor of Science in Computer Science and Engineering program has been accredited by the Computing Accreditation Commission (CAC) and the Engineering Accreditation Commission (EAC) of ABET, www.abet.org.
+The Bachelor of Science in Computer Science and Engineering program is accredited by the Computing Accreditation Commission (CAC) and the Engineering Accreditation Commission (EAC) of ABET, www.abet.org.

 The B.S. in Computer Science and Engineering as a Second Major is not an ABET-accredited program.

 ABET is the board that accredits engineering and computer science programs in the United States.

 ABET is responsible for "establishing standards, procedures and an environment that encourages the highest quality for engineering, engineering technology and engineering-related education through accreditation so that each graduate possesses the skills necessary for lifelong learning and productive contribution to society, the economy, employers and the profession."

 By conducting periodic, comprehensive program evaluations, ABET determines which programs meet the established criteria and are awarded accreditation.